mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

 Submit your script to Gradescope.
 Make sure you accompany each script section with a line or two describing what they do.
-(10 pts)

-**Q2:** Starting with the output of question 1, write another script that determines the number of unique *words* (that is, the number of distinct entries in the first column of the output of question 1) that appear in this dataset.
+**Q2 (5 pts):** Starting with the output of question 1, write another script that determines the number of unique *words* (that is, the number of distinct entries in the first column of the output of question 1) that appear in this dataset.
 Submit your script to Gradescope.
 Make sure you accompany each script section with a line or two describing what they do.
-(5 pts)

-**Q3:** Starting with `worldcup-semiclean.txt`, write a script that uses the above tools as appropriate to generate output as follows, *i.e.,* each line in the output contains a country, a year, and the position of the county in that year (if within top 4):
+**Q3 (10 pts):** Starting with `worldcup-semiclean.txt`, write a script that uses the above tools as appropriate to generate output as follows, *i.e.,* each line in the output contains a country, a year, and the position of the county in that year (if within top 4):

 ```
 BRA,1958,1